 With the emphasis on interactive STEM programs, the options are endless.

-- The 1:1 interaction makes learning so much easier, and the teacher learns to understand the child’s preferences.
-After his trial class, Sam’s teacher figured out he loved sports, and ensured she tailored the curriculum to incorporate sports themed coding activities to peak his interest.
+After his trial class, Sam’s teacher figured out he loved sports, and ensured she tailored the curriculum to incorporate sports-themed coding activities to peak his interest.

 That’s how much they’re enjoying the program,

-But don’t just take my word for it, have your child give it a shot.
+But don’t just take my word for it, have your child give coding a shot.

 Don’t be surprised if your child wakes up each morning after that, and asks if she has another coding class that day!